Karen Louise Laihr Teaching Scholarship

 This fund provides two scholarships, one for each vocation and is each payable over 4 years with demonstrated enrollment and proof each year of major in the field of teaching or nursing.
 Scholarship awards and amounts will vary, depending on availability of funds.
 Scholarship awards are made payable directly to the institution of enrollment on the student’s behalf, for the purposes and expenses associated with tuition, fees, textbooks, and required supplies and equipment.

-If you have any questions or concerns please reach out to our Director of Grants, Dan Kurth, at email@example.com.
+If you have any questions or concerns please reach out to our VP of Grants, Dan Kurth, at email@example.com.